oskitone/scout/assembly_guide/docs/final-assembly.md

 I act and rely on customers' feedback to make future kits even better.
 Even just knowing that you got it done successfully is valuable feedback, so I do want to hear from you.
 Thank you so much!

+### Share your make

+Like your Scout?
+I'd love to have you share that!

+* If you 3D-printed it at home, share your make on the [Thingiverse](https://www.thingiverse.com/thing:4933700) or [PrusaPrinters](https://www.prusaprinters.org/prints/76472-scout-synth) page where you downloaded the models.
+It's a good signal to other potential makers to see successful makes.
+* Tell your friends, post on social, etc. You know the deal!

 ### Further reading

 For the curious, I've written [a blog post where you can read more about the Scout's development and history](https://blog.tommy.sh/posts/scout/).